APi Group Corporation (APG) Stock: Pessimism is a stepping stone to opportunity

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 11.20 percent of APi Group Corporation shares are owned by insiders, and 99.86 percent are held by financial institutions.
-ASHKEN IAN G H, the Director at APi Group Corporation (APG) has sold 166,666 shares of firm on Nov 06 at a price of $27.30 against the total amount of $4.55 million.
-In another inside trade, LILLIE JAMES E, Director of APi Group Corporation (NYSE:APG) sold 166,666 shares of the firm on Nov 06 for a total worth of $4.55 million at a price of $27.29.
-An inside trade which took place on Aug 14, of APi Group Corporation FD Juno Holdings L.P. sold 2,598,609 shares of firm against total price of $72.24 million at the cost of $27.80 per share.
+Currently, 11.20 percent of APi Group Corporation shares are owned by insiders, and 99.87 percent are held by financial institutions.
+VIKING GLOBAL INVESTORS LP, the 10% Owner at APi Group Corporation (APG) has sold 6,500,000 shares of firm on Jan 02 at a price of $31.30 against the total amount of $203.45 million.
+In another inside trade, VIKING GLOBAL INVESTORS LP, 10% Owner of APi Group Corporation (NYSE:APG) sold 6,500,000 shares of the firm on Jan 02 for a total worth of $203.45 million at a price of $31.30.
+An inside trade which took place on Nov 06, Director of APi Group Corporation ASHKEN IAN G H sold 166,666 shares of firm against total price of $4.55 million at the cost of $27.30 per share.